Do I need to split my bee hive?

 When is the best time to split?

-While there are native stingless beekeepers who split all year round, my personal preference is to wait until the warmer months to perform splits.
+While native stingless bee hives can be split almost all year round in Queensland, my personal preference is to wait until the warmer months.
 When the night time temperatures are below ten degrees in winter, the bees are not as active and may not be able to quickly make the repairs needed to the hive after a split.
 Like most things, a little patience will ensure your bees are happy and strong.